jmsuan/SchedulingSystem/README.txt

 = SchedulingSystem - An Advanced Java Project =
 ===============================================

-This is a scheduling application built in Java which connects to a database for data and storage.
-The application utilizes advanced Java concepts, lambdas for example, to enhance maintainability and legibility.
-Javadocs that detail all the packages and classes that help accomplish this are provided.
+This is a scheduling application built in Java that connects to a database for data and storage.
+The application utilizes advanced Java concepts, lambdas, for example, to enhance maintainability and legibility.
+I have provided the Javadocs that detail all the packages and classes that help accomplish this in the "Javadoc" directory.

 The application can display appointments, customers, and reports related to those appointments.
 Users can interact with the various controls through a GUI, and can update or delete records from the database.